How Social Engineers Manipulate People and Why It Works

 Of course, not everyone will reveal so much information.
 But your job is to collect pieces of seemingly unimportant information that will help you complete the big picture.

-Another reason elicitation work is that most people feel insecure.
+Another reason elicitation works is that most people feel insecure.
 We might feel inferior to people who we think are better than us.

 So, this insecurity drives us to show others we’re just as smart or smarter than them.
 That’s why we correct others when they give incorrect information.